-By all accounts, Intel iQ was a successful digital publication in 2016.
-It boasted 2 million monthly readers who averaged more than two minutes of engaged time per visit.
-Yet the Intel team wondered: What is the additional value of a returning reader versus a first timer?
+In 2016, when Intel iQ boasted 2 million monthly readers who averaged more than two minutes per visit, the iQ team wondered what is the additional value of a returning reader versus a first timer?

 “When this happens, you’re transitioning away from renting momentary audiences one campaign at a time to owning long-term audiences that add real equity to your brand … equity that remains well after your product launch or short-term KPI.”